apostrophecms/apostrophe-documentation/howtos/facebook-open-graph-tags.md

 ```
 var site = require('apostrophe-site')({
   // Other options, then...
-  shortName: 'mycompany.com',
+  hostName: 'mycompany.com',
   absoluteUrls: true,
   // Then other options...
 });
 ```

-The `shortName` option sets the hostname of the production site, and the `absoluteUrls` option indicates that `page.url`, `snippet.url`, the URLs of images in slideshows, etc. should always be absolute URLs pointing to the `hostName` that you configured.
+The `hostName` option sets the hostname of the production site, and the `absoluteUrls` option indicates that `page.url`, `snippet.url`, the URLs of images in slideshows, etc. should always be absolute URLs pointing to the `hostName` that you configured.

 ## What about secure sites?

-`shortname` isn't enough information to figure out if the site requires `https`.
+`hostName` isn't enough information to figure out if the site requires `https`.
 Here's an alternative:

 ```
 var site = require('apostrophe-site')({
   // Other options, then...
-  shortName: 'mycompany.com',
+  hostName: 'mycompany.com',
   baseUrl: 'https://mycompany.com',
   absoluteUrls: true,
   // Then other options...